bofh69/spoolman2slicer/README.md

 * now - the time when the file is created.
 * now_int - the time when the file is created as the number of seconds since UNIX' epoch.
 * slicer_suffix - the filename's suffix.
-* variant - one of the comma separated values given to the `--variant` argument, or an empty string.
+* variant - one of the comma separated values given to the `--variants` argument, or an empty string.

 The available variables, and their values, can be printed by spoolman2slicer when